this post also features in offguardian

 But destitution of the kind which in the thirties stalked the Gorbals, Bowery and slums of every Western city?
 Which came hand in hand with rickets, polio and TB?
 Few alive today remember such things.
 For that we must turn to Steinbeck, Orwell and those harrowed and haunted faces captured in the lens of Dorothea Lange.

-(Though it is once again on the rise – the demise of the Soviet Union having called time on the business case, rooted in a cold war drive to win hearts and minds, for Caring Capitalism.)
+(Though it is once again on the march with the Soviet Union gone and with it the business case, rooted in a cold war drive to win hearts and minds, for Caring Capitalism.)

 Our ignorance of poverty combines in a perfect storm with existential realities sketched out at start of this post.
 And with Western media’s simplistic narratives, their lies of omission and the willingness of their deskbound columnists – they have no reporters in Syria – to mix allegations that make little sense, other than as comic book evil-for-evil’s-sake villainy, with sufficient truth, or at any rate plausibility, to make them stick.

 We hear of torture, show trials and scant regard for habeas corpus.
 We do not hear of raised living standards, universal literacy or other upsides of Ba’athism.
 We hear of executions and disappearances but not of the many Daraa protestors who drew a clear distinction between a popular leader, and the system he’d inherited and sought – always a dangerous endeavour – to liberalise.
-Nor of those who gave Bashar the thumbs-down when, having seen their demands for greater freedom hijacked by Islamists, his response was deemed namby-pamby, lacking the steel of the old man: a Hafez now remembered – there’s nowt so fickle as folk! – wistfully.
+Nor of those who gave Bashar the thumbs-down when, their demands for greater freedom hijacked by Islamists, his response was deemed namby-pamby, lacking the steel of the old man: a Hafez suddenly remembered – there’s nowt so fickle as folk! – with fond respect.

 We hear Bashar al-Assad is a tyrant but not that he won an internationally observed election in 2014.
 We hear the mass of his people want shot of him but not that credible experts – among them two former UK ambassadors, UN weapons inspectors and former CIA agents – challenge the claims against him.
 (As in many cases do elementary logic and such fragments of evidence as have come to light.)
 And we hear barrel bombs are vile, but not that they stand in relation to white phosphorous used by the IDF in Gaza, and depleted uranium used by America wherever it damn well pleases, as flint tipped spears to automatic rifles.